Republic-Ford JB-2: Postwar testing

 The U.S. Navy's version, the KGW-1 was intended for installation on surface ships and shore installations.
 In 1946 it was re-designated KUW as a test vehicle, then renamed LTV-N-2.
 The first launch of a LTV-N-2 was from Point Mugu, California on January 7, 1946.
 The initial land based launch facilities at Point Mugu closely resembled those at area A-10 at Eglin AAF.
 Later the facilities at Point Mugu were expanded to include the XM1 launch ramp and the Rolling Ramp which designed to provide rolling movements to simulate launching from a ship.
 As KUW/LTV-N-2 and given the name of an aquatic bird the "Loon" it was developed to be carried on the aft deck of submarines in watertight containers.
 The submarine to carry the LTV-N-2 was which successfully launched its first Loon on 12 February 1947, off Point Mugu, CA. The submarine was modified to provide mid-course guidance for Loon.
 The Carbonero also carried a missile launcher.
 The LTV-N-2 was equipped with an AN/ANP-33 radar transponder.
 Shore based launches were tracked and controlled from aeither a SP-1W, SCR-584 or SV-4 radar.
 Submarine and ship radars were SV-1 type.
 Telemetry was supplied by either a AN/AKT-1A or AN/AKT-10.
 LTV-N-2 flights were terminated either by a "dump" command sent to the missile or by one sent from the air log propeller.
 The Navy program lasted until the last launch of a LTV-N-2 on September 11, 1953.
-The LTV-N-2 program developed a number of launchers and varied launching techniques, variations in guidance, command guidance computers, the TROUNCE guidances system for SSM-N-8 Regulus, telemetry systems, flight termination, and tested a J30 turbojet as a power plant.
+The LTV-N-2 program developed a number of launchers and varied launching techniques, variations in guidance, command guidance computers, the TROUNCE guidance system for SSM-N-8 Regulus, telemetry systems, flight termination, and tested a J30 turbojet as a power plant.
 The operational reliability of the LTV-N-2 was calculated to be 61.8% but in practice turned out to be only 55.9% The Navy concluded that the reliability of the Loon could not be significantly altered as "improved techniques have just kept pace with component deterioration."
 The missiles all were manufactured in 1945-46 and were getting old.

 After the United States Air Force became a fully independent arm of the National Military Establishment 18 September 1947, research continued with the development of unmanned aircraft and pilotless bombers, including the already available JB-2.